softcite/software-mentions/README.md

       embeddings_name: "glove-840B"
 ```

-To use the SciBERT fine-tuned model (recommended):
+To use the SciBERT fine-tuned model, this is the **recommended** model:

 ```yaml
 models: